Book A Session

 Can you imagine the shame I experienced?
 I became more withdrawn at school and would mark down the days until the holidays.
 I would often sneak off at lunchtime and not go back in.
 School became a daytime version of the Hammer Horror films.
 Some would say that was just the 70’s.

-No where to escape the noise
+Nowhere to escape the noise

 My family house became louder and there was nowhere to escape.
 My four sisters soon twigged I was really good at sewing so I was constantly making things for them and the noise of the machine drowned them out.
 They thought I was doing them a favour!
 I did become very entrepreneurial though and began selling dozens of velvet chokers.